magickale/PyTaiko/README.md

 ```
 MacOS:
 ```
-Good luck, would suggest running with python directly
+Run with Python directly
 ```
 Linux:
 ```
-    Run PyTaiko.bin for Debian based systems, otherwise run python
+    Attempt to run PyTaiko.bin compiled, otherwise fall back to Python
 ```
 Nix OS:
-Use the provided shell.nix code and run with python:
+Use the provided shell.nix code and run with Python:
 ```
 { pkgs ? import <nixpkgs> {} }: